bclynch/pomb-old/README.md

 ## Todos

 - Define required image sizes + integrate modded buffers with s3
-    - Uploads to S3 working with multiple files.
-Now need to just get multiple sizes per file worked into it.
+    - Uploads to S3 working with multiple files - check
     - Set up service for methods on front end that cover 'primary' images (with a bunch of sizes) and just normal post images with just one.
 Would like to have grids for some posts too, so maybe they would have a couple sizes.
     - Finish UI on front end to show image(s) after its uploaded
     - Will need another join table with links per image